-Trump names hostage negotiator as national security adviser
+Trump names hostage envoy O’Brien national security adviser

-WASHINGTON (AP) — President Donald Trump said Wednesday he’s naming hostage negotiator Robert O’Brien as his new national security adviser.
+WASHINGTON (AP) — President Donald Trump said Wednesday he’s naming hostage negotiator Robert O’Brien, who Trump had monitor the criminal case in Sweden against American rapper A$AP Rocky, as his new national security adviser.

-Trump tweeted the announcement from California, while on the third and final day of a West Coast fundraising swing.
+Trump tweeted the announcement from California, where he was opening the third and final day of a West Coast fundraising swing.

 “I am pleased to announce that I will name Robert C. O’Brien, currently serving as the very successful Special Presidential Envoy for Hostage Affairs at the State Department, as our new National Security Advisor,” Trump said.
 “I have worked long & hard with Robert.
 He will do a great job!”